 For most 2-D charts, you can change the chart type of the whole chart to give the chart a different look, or you can select a different chart type for any single data series (data series: Related data points that are plotted in a chart.
 Each data series in a chart has a unique color or pattern and is represented in the chart legend.
 You can plot one or more data series in a chart.
 Pie charts have only one data series.), which turns the chart into a combination chart.

-For bubble charts and all 3-D charts, you can only change the chart type of the whole chart.
+For bubble charts and most 3-D charts, you can only change the chart type of the whole chart.

 Important To complete this procedure, you must have an existing chart.
-For more information about how to create a chart, see Quick start: Chart your data or Create a chart from start to finish.
+For more information about how to create a chart, see Create a chart.

 - Do one of the following: